WING-NUS/scisumm-corpus/README.md

 This package contains a release of training and test topics to aid in the development of computational linguistics summarization systems.

-The CL-SciSumm Shared Task is run off the CL-SciSumm corpus, and comprises three sub-tasks in automatic research paper summarization on a new corpus of research papers.
+The CL-SciSumm Shared Task is run off the CL-SciSumm corpus and is composed of
+three sub-tasks in automatic research paper summarization on a new corpus of research papers.
 A training corpus of forty topics has been released.
-A test corpus of ten topics will be released.
-The topics comprise of ACL Computational Linguistics research papers, and their citing papers and t hree output summaries each.
-The three output summaries comprise: the traditional self-summary of the paper (the abstract), the community summary (the collection of citation sentences ‘citances’) and a human summary written by a trained annotator.
+A test corpus of ten topics is held-out as a blind test-set.
+The topics comprise of ACL Computational Linguistics and Natural Language Processing research papers, and their citing papers and three output summaries each.
+The three output summaries comprise: the traditional authors' summary of the paper (the abstract), the community summary (the collection of citation sentences ‘citances’) and a human summary written by a trained annotator.
 Within the corpus, each citance is also mapped to its referenced text in the reference paper and tagged with the information facet it represents.

-The manually annotated training set of 40 articles and citing papers is already available for download and can be used by participants.
+The manually annotated training set of 40 articles and citing papers is readily available for download and can be used by participants.
 This data can be found in /data/Training-Set-2019/Task1/From-Training-Set-2018 and /data/Training-Set-2019/Task2/From-Training-Set-2018